 What Are Parvo Symptoms?

 Early clinical signs in both canines and felines include fever, depression, and a loss of appetite.
 As the disease progresses, your pet may have diarrhea and vomiting; the diarrhea may eventually turn bloody.
 If your puppy is very young, CPV can infect the heart, leading to inflammation of heart muscle.

 How is Parvovirus Treated in Dogs and Cats?

-Your vet may also prescribe antibiotics to prevent secondary bacterial infections from taking hold while the patient is in a weakened state from the virus.
+Your vet may also prescribe antibiotics to prevent secondary infections from taking hold while the patient is in a weakened state from the virus.